IniobongAkpanEssien/E-commerce-client-side/README.md

 ## Contact Us

 Have questions or need assistance?
-Feel free to reach out to our friendly customer support team at [Your Contact Email].
+Feel free to reach out to our friendly customer support team at [justiceyba@gmail.com].
 We're here to assist you with any inquiries, concerns, or feedback you may have.

-## Explore [Your E-commerce Store]
+## Explore
 Ready to start shopping?
-Visit [https://e-commerce-client-ashen.vercel.app](https://e-commerce-client-ashen.vercel.app/) to explore our extensive collection of [Your Product Category] products and experience the convenience of our admin dashboard.
-Thank you for choosing [Your E-commerce Store], where your satisfaction is our top priority.
+Visit [https://e-commerce-client-ashen.vercel.app](https://e-commerce-client-ashen.vercel.app/) to explore our extensive collection of products and experience the convenience of our admin dashboard.
+Thank you for choosing, where your satisfaction is our top priority.

 Happy shopping!